ricardomaraschini/tagger/README.md

 inform Tagger that a new import of the image needs to happen thus creating a new generation on Tag's status (generation 1).

-Tagger provides a `kubectl` plugin that allows importing a new Generation by simply issuing `kubectl tag upgrade <tagname>`.
+Tagger provides a `kubectl` plugin that allows upgrades from one generation into the next newest
+one: `kubectl tag upgrade <tagname>`.
 Similar to `upgrade` one can also `downgrade` a Tag by running `kubectl tag downgrade <tagname>`, thus making the Tag point to an older generation.
 All `Deployments` using the upgraded or downgraded Tag will get automatically updated thus triggering a new rollout of the pods, pointing to the new (upgraded) or old (downgraded) image hash.